-RCTC works closely with Western Riverside County Employer Transportation Coordinators (ETCs) to promote alternative commute modes to driving alone, including carpooling, vanpooling, taking bus transit or Metrolink, biking, walking and telecommuting.
-The network is branded as IEC and there are more than 300 employers partners, representing approximately 242,000 employees, that have signed partnership agreements with the Commission so they may access RCTC employer programs, services, and incentives.
-IEC provides hands on support to assist employers with implementing their rideshare programs through surveying employees to generate matchlists and provide statistics so as to comply with regional air quality regulations.
+RCTC engages and partners with large employers in Western Riverside County, through the IE Commuter brand, to increase awareness and consideration for alternative commute modes to driving alone.
+These alternatives include carpool, vanpool, bus transit, Metrolink, biking, walking, and teleworking.
+Currently, there are more than 200 IEC employer partners, representing approximately 265,000 employees that have signed partnership agreements to gain access to IEC employer programs, services, and commuter incentives.
+IEC provides hands on support to assist employers with implementing rideshare programs through surveying employees to generate match lists and provide statistics so as to comply with regional air quality regulations.
 IEC also provide incentives and rewards for commuters that rideshare, marketing workshops for ETCs, as well as annual contests and promotions to encourage ridesharing.